appcues/appcues-flutter-plugin/README.md

 Initializing the SDK requires you to provide two values, an Appcues account ID, and an Appcues mobile application ID.
 These values can be obtained from your [Appcues settings](https://studio.appcues.com/settings/account).
 Refer to the help documentation on [Registering your mobile app in Studio](https://docs.appcues.com/article/848-registering-your-mobile-app-in-studio) for more information.

-#### Supporting Debugging and Experience Previewing
+#### Supporting Builder Preview and Screen Capture

-Supporting debugging and experience previewing is not required for the Appcues Flutter Plugin to function, but it is necessary for the optimal Appcues builder experience.
-Refer to the [URL Scheme Configuration Guide](https://github.com/appcues/appcues-flutter-plugin/blob/main/doc/URLSchemeConfiguring.md) for details on how to configure.
+During installation, follow the steps outlined in [Configuring the Appcues URL Scheme](https://github.com/appcues/appcues-flutter-plugin/blob/main/doc/URLSchemeConfiguring.md).
+This is necessary for the complete Appcues builder experience, supporting experience preview, screen capture and debugging.

 ### Identifying Users